JonathanHalpern/year-of-the-challenge/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
 path: /making-sense
-title: Making sense of the SCAA’s new Flavor Wheel
+title: Making sense of love
 date: 2016-12-17T15:04:10.000Z
 description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
-completed: false
+isCompleted: false

 ---
 ![flavor wheel](/img/flavor_wheel.jpg)